thomashan/date-time-plus-scala/README.md

-# date-time-plus-groovy
+# date-time-plus-scala
-Simplify java date time in groovy!
+Simplify java date time in scala!

 Suggestions and feedback is very much appreciated.